-The harsh upland of the Carso is buffeted by the wind but well-endowed with characteristic little villages, meadows and scented grasses.
-In this area, with its typically red soil, traditional vines are planted near Trieste; carefully preserved over the years and thanks to a contemporary wine-making culture that is responsive to tradition, these vines now produce excellent wines, such as Terrano and Vitovska.
+The harsh upland of the Carso is buffeted by the wind but well-endowed with characteristic little villages, meadows, and scented grasses.
+In this area, with its typical red soil, traditional vines are planted near Trieste; carefully preserved over the years and thanks to a contemporary wine-making culture that is responsive to tradition, these vines now produce excellent wines, such as Terrano and Vitovska.

 The plateau of the Carso offers some hidden resources.
-Here, Istrian lamb is raised in the open and fed local grass, and so has a flesh full of flavour.
+Here, Istrian lamb is raised in the open and fed local grass, and so has a flesh full of flavor.
+It is another highlight of the food in Friuli to try!

 Wandering from cafe to cafe, you will find the traces of the many cakes of Slovene or Austrian origin, and linger admiringly before the tidy and clean historic confectioner’s shop, with their dressers stretching up to high ceilings and antique furniture.